carla-simulator/carla/Docs/adv_traffic_manager.md

 ### Definitions

-When working with different clients containing different TM, understanding inner implementation of the TM in the client-server architecture becomes specially relevant.
-There is one ruling these scenarios: __the port is the key__.
+When working with different clients containing different TMs, understanding the inner implementation of the TM in the client-server architecture becomes especially relevant.
+There is one key to ruling these scenarios: __the port__.

-A client creates a TM by communicating with the server and passing the intended port to be used for said purpose.
-The port can either be stated or not, using the default as `8000`.
+A client creates a TM by communicating with the server and passing the intended port to be used for that purpose.
+The port can either be stated or not, using the default of `8000`.

 * __TM-Server__ — The port is free.
 This type of TM is in charge of its own logic, managed in `TrafficManagerLocal.cpp`.
 The following code creates two TM-Servers.
 Each one connects to a different port, not previously used.